Starkmann/errbit/README.md

 Via the extension manager you can configure the extension.

-- projectId: Product id in your errbit/airbrake installation
+- apiKey: Your app api key in your errbit/airbrake installation
-- projectKey:  Product key in your errbit/airbrake installation
+- host: URL to your errbit server (e.g. domain.com)
-- host: URL to your errbit server (e.g. https://server.com:port)
+- port: The port errbit/airbrake listens on (https is 443)